More Than Home Building: Understanding New Story’s Success

 How do you house one million people by 2030?
 You change the game.

 As the name suggests, New Story, a pioneer nonprofit in global housing solutions, aims to change this old narrative.
-Albert Einstein’s adage “we cannot solve our problems with the same thinking we used when we created them” rings true for this nonprofit.
+Albert Einstein’s adage, “we cannot solve our problems with the same thinking we used when we created them,” rings true for this nonprofit.
 Founded with the realization that traditional home-building methods would not solve the issue of global homelessness, New Story uses innovative thinking and streamlined processes to build homes around the world in cost-effective, sustainable ways.

 Creating a New Story

-After visiting Haiti in 2014 and witnessing the inadequate living conditions years after the devastating 7.0 magnitude earthquake, Brett Hagler felt compelled to act, as he explains in the powerful video “Crazy Until It’s Not”.
+After visiting Haiti in 2014 and witnessing the inadequate living conditions that existed years after the devastating 7.0 magnitude earthquake, Brett Hagler felt compelled to act, as he explains in the powerful video “Crazy Until It’s Not”.
 While other charities have done and continue to do excellent work in terms of disaster relief, Hagler sought a nonprofit that combined technology and transparency to provide long-term solutions to the growing housing crisis across the world.

 With this mindset, Hagler founded New Story with Alexandria Lafci and Matthew Marshall.
 As entrepreneurs with a desire to serve families and communities struggling with insufficient housing, the co-founders applied to Y Combinator, a start-up accelerator, becoming one of the first charities to do so in 2015.
 With the seed funding from Y Combinator, the team was able to gain incredible momentum.
 In 2014, New Story built 16 houses.
 While working with Y Combinator, the nonprofit has funded over 2,300 homes at about 6,000 dollars per home and created 26 communities in multiple countries.